ursjoss/lola-sumup/README.md

 out of the box.

 The (potentially redacted) intermediate file is consumed by the second `export` step.
-It generates three different exports from it, dedicated to different purposes in the context of LoLa's monthly closing process.
+It generates four different exports from it, dedicated to different purposes in the context of LoLa's monthly closing process.

 ## Versions